 Today, at the College of Optometry, we pride ourselves on our clinically oriented program, focusing on the graduation of a comprehensive practitioner with expertise in general optometry, contact lenses, low vision, vision therapy, sports vision and ocular disease.

-Pacific University is a fully accredited member of the Northwest Association of Schools and Colleges and the Accreditation Council on Optometric Education (ACOE) of the American Optometric Association (AOA).
+Pacific University is a fully accredited member of the Northwest Commission on Colleges and Universities, and the Accreditation Council on Optometric Education (ACOE) of the American Optometric Association (AOA).

 We offer a four-year doctoral program in optometry.
 Graduates are fully qualified to practice in any state in the nation, with the curriculum far exceeding the most stringent educational requirements of any state.

 Our Residency Programs provide optometric physicians the opportunity for an additional year of structured educational and advanced clinical experiences in cornea & contact lenses, geriatric optometry, low vision rehabilitation, ocular disease, pediatric optometry, primary eye care, refractive & ocular surgery co-management, and vision therapy & rehabilitation.

 In conjunction with Pacific's College of Education, the Master of Education/Visual Function in Learning (MEd/VFL) program is designed to provide specialized study to qualify the optometrist as an education vision consultant.

 Pacific University operates several Pacific EyeClinics throughout the Portland Metro Area, providing students with clinical experience and serving the eye care needs of the community.
 In addition, Pacific University is home to the Vision Performance Institute (VPI), a leading research organization in the vision sciences.